tytydraco/yessleep/out/One_of_them_got_me_Im_as_good_as_dead_Seems_like_the_perfect_time_to_start_a_diary.md

 *

 There are two mattresses down here.
 Obviously one is mine, and the other one was my sister’s.
 After she died, I couldn’t bring myself to get rid of it.
-I don’t have a photo of her, only guitar girl’s.
+I don’t have a photo of her, only Guitar Girl’s.
 Her bed is the only thing of hers I have left.
 And she didn’t even sleep in it that many times.

 *